Gourmet Cooking

 Selecting the Perfect Luffa

 Size and maturity matter tremendously for stuffed preparations.
-Look for luffa that meets these criteria:
+When medium-sized luffa is ideal for your garden harvest, look for gourds that meet these criteria:

 Preparing Luffa for Stuffing

 Proper preparation is the foundation of successful stuffed luffa.
-This step-by-step process ensures your gourds are ready to receive and showcase your chosen filling.
+Master the technique of hollowing luffa for stuffing with this step-by-step process to ensure your gourds are ready to receive and showcase your chosen filling.

 Step-by-Step Preparation